Hepatitis C

 Pediatric Considerations

-- Test children born to HCV-positive mothers (at 18 months of age).
+- Test children born to HCV-positive mothers (ideally at 2 to 6 months of age).

 - HCV-positive children have no restrictions for participation in regular childhood activities.